BichHoang8968/pgspider/README.md

     Data will be compressed, transmitted to Cloud Function, and then transfered to data source.
     This feature helps PGSpider control and reduce the size of transferred data between PGSpider and destination data source, lead to reduce the usage fee on cloud service

+* Parallel distributed stored function feature
+    It is a new mechanism to improve a performance of SF (StoredFunction).
+    Data is calculated (aggregated) first on each child node(datasource), then PGSpider receives its results and calculates a final result.
+    Only PostgreSQL compatible datasource as a child node is supported.
+    Seen from user, PD_Stored is one of aggregate function.
+    This function consists of child function and parent function internally.
+     - Child function: It is an aggregate function or a normal function executed on child node.
+     - Parent function: It is an aggregate function executed on PGSpider.

+    Internal process in PGSpider after User executes a query using PD_Stored:
+     - PGSpider requests child nodes to execute child function.
+Each child node executes child function to aggregates its own data
+     - PGSpider executes parent function to aggregates records with the results of child function

 ## How to build PGSpider

 Clone PGSpider source code.